Hasidic Judaism in Lithuania: Lechovitch

 R. Solomon of Karlin's disciple, R. Mordechai Jaffe (d.
 1810) established the Lechovitch Hasidic dynasty, which was continued by his son, R. Noach Jaffe (d.
 1832), who in part was succeeded by his son-in-law R. Mordechai Malovitzky (maternal grandson of R. Solomon of Karlin).
 R. Mordechai's son-in-law was R. Moses Aaron of Vileika (d.
 1846), the son of R. Samuel of Amdur.
 Lastly R. Mordecai's grandson (the son of his youngest son, R. Aaron Jaffe (d.
 1807), who was the son-in-law of R. Asher Perlow of Karlin) was R. Solomon Haim Perlow (1797–1862), who adopted his mother's maiden name and established the Koidanov Hasidic dynasty.
 R. Solomon Haim's son-in-law was R. Simon Katzenellenbogen, whose son, R. Jacob Perlow (1843–1902) adopted his mother's maiden name and established the Novominsk Hasidic dynasty in Poland.
 After the death of R. Noach Jaffe, his disciple, R. Moses Polier (1784–1858), established the Kobrin Hasidic dynasty.
 R. Moses Polier's disciple, R. Abraham Weinberg (1804–1883), established the Slonim Hasidic dynasty.

 Other dynasties

 The Strelisk Hasidic dynasty was largely influenced by Karlin, despite being a Ukrainian group.
-The founder of the Strelisk dynasty, R. Uri of Strelisk (1757-1826) was known for praying with an exceptional fervor and excitement, and it is said that thousands of Jews would come to pray with him.
-R. Uri's disciple, R. Judah Tzvi Brandwein (1780–1884), founded the Stratin Hasidic dynasty.
+The founder of the Strelisk dynasty, R. Uri of Strelisk (1757–1826) was known for praying with an exceptional fervor and excitement, and it is said that thousands of Jews would come to pray with him.
+R. Uri's disciple, R. Judah Tzvi Brandwein (1780–1884), founded the Stretin Hasidic dynasty.